Top Ten Millennial Marketing Myths

 So, in the name of effective cross-generational communication, let’s take a look at some of the pervasive myths and truths about our youngest generation, the Millennials.

-Truth: Millennials are strategic shoppers.
+Myth 3.
+Millennials are frugal.
+Truth: The average Millennial is a strategic shopper.
 While they love figuring out how to get the best deal and the best advantage for themselves, they are more than willing to spend their money on the things that matter most to them and scrimp on the rest.

 Source: Millennial Rising, Neil Howe and William Strauss